How to Build a Recommendation System: Explained Step by Step

 Increased Sales

-Recommendation engines increase sales by suggesting relevant products or services to users.
+First and foremost recommendation engines increase sales by suggesting relevant products or services to users.

 By displaying items that customers are more likely to be interested in, these systems increase the likelihood of purchase.
 This tailored approach can lead to an increase in average order value as customers find more items that meet their needs or desires.